myspc-development/art-test/docs/admin/admin-overview.md

 ## Settings Tabs
 All options live under **ArtPulse → Settings**.
 Tabs such as **General**, **Location APIs**, **Import/Export**, **Config Backup**, **Updates** and **Shortcode Pages** divide the settings.

+## PWA Manifest File
+The plugin includes a `manifest.json` file in its root directory.
+The helper script `pwa-manifest.php` injects a `<link rel="manifest" href="/manifest.json">` tag into the page head so browsers can locate it.
+If your WordPress install uses custom routing or lives in a subdirectory, ensure the `/manifest.json` request maps to the plugin's copy.
+You may need to add a rewrite rule or copy the file to your site root so install prompts work correctly.

 ## Additional Notes
 - The tools are responsive and keyboard accessible.